joao-luizi/joao-luizi/README.md

 still feels like the best tagline a computer software house ever had.

-I'm also interested in deepening my understanding of AI and cybersecurity, though I’m focused on finishing the 42 common core first, as spreading myself too thin can become a real issue.
+I'm also interested in deepening my understanding of AI and cybersecurity, though I’m focused on finishing the 42 common core.

 ### What I’m working on:

 School 42 Common Core

-C# Academy
+C# Academy (on hold)

-freeCodeCamp
+freeCodeCamp (on hold)

 ### Tech I’m using: